Yang-DB-Lab/Eif4e1b_Paper/README.md

 Scripts related to Next-generation data analysis, especially classic bulk sequencing experiments.

 * seRNA-Seq stores scripts related to single embryo RNA-Seq data analysis(Smart-seq part of seNMT-seq).
-* seNMT_DNAseq_Part: scripts to align reads of scNMT-seq DNA-seq part.
+* scNMT_DNAseq_Part: scripts to align reads of scNMT-seq DNA-seq part.
 Hisat-3n is used for alignment.

 Script for OCT4 IF cleaning